-There are so many websites to look through, and with prices changing within a few minutes and so many options to look at, booking cheap flights has become a stressful experience!
+There are so many websites to look through, and with prices changing within a few minutes and so many options to look at, finding cheap flights has become a stressful experience!

-How To Find Cheap Flights
+How To Find Cheap Flights in 2019

-1| Use the best search tools
+1. Use the best search tools

 Make sure you check them all before making a booking.